 Friends' Recommendations on the Scope of Gorge Management Plan ReviewPlan Review scoping fact sheet (PDF)

 The Columbia River Gorge is a natural scenic treasure and is protected as a federally designated National Scenic Area.
 It is also home to 13 communities, or urban areas, where economic development is intended to occur.
-As the Columbia River Gorge Commission and U.S. Forest Service determine the scope of review for the Management Plan, they should include the following important issues in the scope of review:
+As of March 8, 2017, the Columbia River Gorge Commission and U.S. Forest Service have closed the scoping period of the Management Plan review.
+After reviewing all the comments received during the scoping period, the agencies will identify which issues should be addressed in the ambitious revision process in 2017-18.
+Workshops will be held to discuss progress with a target date of June 2019 to complete the Plan Revision.

 - Solid foundations for review: Base plan review on the best available science and sound resource protection policies.
 Updating the resource inventories, completing a "build-out" of development allowed within the scenic area and reliance on the "Vital Signs Indicators" program will help ensure that plan review is data driven.